trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminapanelplugin12.png
    :scale: 100%

-   Time/Date with the clock selected, opening the larger calendar and time zone settings.
+   : Time/Date with the clock selected, opening additional settings.

 Displays the current time and date.
 A basic clock is added to the panel;
 clicking it will open the calendar, seen in